Kleinlützel . Photo/Foto: TES

 The Swiss Alpine Club (Schweizer Alpen Club, SAC/Club Alpin Suisse, CAS) organises regular hikes in this area and elsewhere in the country.

-The SAC organises ski tours, mountain climbing and other sports in the high mountains and the Alps and (hiking) activities in other regions.
+The SAC organises ski tours, mountain climbing, and other sports in the high mountains and the Alps, as well as hiking activities in other regions.

 Not the top of the Mount Everest, but a hiking group of the SAC near Kleinlützel